 colleges and universities with primarily black, Hispanic, or female enrollment and with graduate programs in the discipline;

-persons identified in the Committee on Institutional Cooperation (CIC) Directory available through their website; and
+persons identified in the Big Ten Academic Alliance available through their website; and

-Additionally, advertising should be conducted through one of the following:
+Additionally, advertising should be conducted through one or more of the following:

 professional journals, newsletters or publications;